 The Swamp, Tuymans's solo exhibition at RESETHOME, consisted of three new works.
 Shadows was a three-dimensional chalk drawing created by tracing the shadows cast on the floor.
 The drawing developed over time as the artist traced new shadows over existing ones.
 Plates is a series of lithographs depicting industrial crockery that was mass-produced in Croatia during the Soviet era.
 The works were reproduced as stickers and affixed to the windows, casting shadows when the sun shone through them.
 Upstairs, a floor painting entitled The Swamp was named after a 2017 Tuymans work that depicts a crawling figure.
 Raised slightly off the floor on a wooden base, the painting's rhomboid shape had a trompe l'oeil effect.

-A catalogue raisonné of paintings by Luc Tuymans is currently being prepared by David Zwirner Books.
-Compiled and edited by art historian Eva Meyer-Hermann, the catalogue raisonné will illustrate and document approximately five hundred paintings by the artist from 1975 to the present day.
-Volume 1 of 3 will be published in Fall 2017.
+A catalogue raisonné of paintings by Luc Tuymans is available from David Zwirner Books.
+Compiled and edited by art historian Eva Meyer-Hermann, the catalogue raisonné illustrates and document approximately five hundred paintings by the artist from 1975 to the present day.
+Volume 1 of 3 was published in 2017.

 Credited with a key role in the revival of painting in the 1990s, Tuymans continues to produce subtle, and at times unsettling, works that engage with history, technology, and everyday life.
 This first volume in the catalogue raisonné surveys nearly 200 works that were vital to his artistic development.
 The years 1978 to 1994 witnessed the maturation of his signature method of painting from preexisting imagery—such as magazine images, Polaroids, and television footage—as well as his first solo exhibition.
 Also dating from this period are many of his seminal canvases, along with ten poignant portraits of the ailing human body and Gaskamer and Schwarzheide (both 1986), which were part of the artist's first solo exhibition in 1988, to Die Zeit (1988), a four-part work shown in his critically acclaimed Documenta presentation in 1992.